linda-lai/TicTacToe/README.md

 I decided to use JavaScript as it's a language I've worked with most recently and am most comfortable with.
 Being more familiar with JavaScript in the front-end, using Node in the console was an interesting challenge and learning opportunity that pushed me to grapple more fully with its asynchronous nature and really think about why my code was behaving the way it did.

 ### Dependencies
 As much as possible, I always try to use libraries minimally in order to produce an application that is simple and lightweight.
-Being a junior dev, I believe this enhances my learning as it compelled me to break down and step through the problem more granularly, and to think carefully about when and if an external library was a helper rather than a hindrance/bloat.
+Being a junior dev, I believe this enhances my learning as it compels me to break down and step through the problem more granularly, and to think carefully about when and if an external library is a helper rather than a hindrance/bloat.
 A continual consideration of mine is the trade-off between efficiency and readability, both in terms of my code (for other developers, and myself in the future) and for the UI/user experience (for players).

 My decision-making around the libraries I did end up using were based on how to keep my code and UI readable, consistent and clean, with the questions I asked myself being: